Damian Jones (basketball)

-Damian William Jones (born June 30, 1995) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
-He played college basketball for the Vanderbilt Commodores.
-Jones was selected in the first round of the 2016 NBA draft by the Golden State Warriors with the 30th overall pick.
-He is a two-time NBA champion, having won both with Golden State in 2017 and 2018.
+Damian William Jones (born June 30, 1995) is an American professional basketball player for the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
+He played college basketball for the Vanderbilt Commodores and was selected in the first round of the 2016 NBA draft by the Golden State Warriors with the 30th overall pick.
+Jones is a two-time NBA champion, having won both with Golden State in 2017 and 2018.

 High school career

 Jones attended Scotlandville Magnet High School in Baton Rouge, Louisiana where he averaged 15.4 points, 8.0 rebounds, 4.0 blocks, and 2.0 assists as a senior.
-He was rated by Rivals.com as a four-star recruit and committed to Vanderbilt University.
+Jones was rated by Rivals.com as a four-star recruit and committed to Vanderbilt University.

 College career

 In three seasons at Vanderbilt, Jones averaged 13.3 points, 6.4 rebounds, 1.69 blocks and 27.2 minutes in 99 games, garnering first-team All-SEC honors as both a sophomore and junior.
-Jones hit 56.6 percent from the field during his collegiate career, the third-best mark in Vanderbilt history, while finishing second on the school's all-time blocks list (167).
+He hit 56.6 percent from the field during his collegiate career, the third-best mark in Vanderbilt history, while finishing second on the school's all-time blocks list (167).
 As a junior in 2015–16, Jones averaged 13.9 points, 6.9 rebounds and 1.64 blocks in 33 games, helping Vanderbilt to their first NCAA Tournament berth since 2011–12.

 On April 14, 2016, Jones declared for the NBA draft, forgoing his final year of college eligibility.